guotystanford/guotystanford.github.io/_pages/Resources.md

 author_profile: true
 ---

-I am sharing some useful resources such as online courses, seminars and websites that may be useful for you study, career or personal development.
+I am sharing some useful resources such as online courses, seminars and websites that may be useful for your study, career or personal development.

 ## Online Seminars
 * International Society for Rock Mechanics and Rock Engineering (ISRM)